 "If she's eating pasta, it's a good-quality pasta.
 If she's eating cookies, it's good-quality cookies," he explains.
 "She tries to avoid processed foods and junk foods.
 There's a list of foods that one can eat on any budget that isn't garbage.
 This is a very attainable way to do things, and I think anyone can do it the way she does it."

-Carbs Are Allowed (We’re Not Joking)
+Carbs Are Allowed (No Joke)

 "Low carb is one of the worst things you can do as a human," he says.
 He explains that carbohydrates are the body's primary fuel source, so when you forgo them, you're depriving yourself of energy.
 What's more, carbs encourage your body to retain water.
 So you release a bunch of water when you initially cut carbs, but quickly gain that water weight back when you reintroduce them to your diet.